erc-dharma/project-documentation/website/search-help.md

 The query syntax is similar to that of most search engines.

-The system indeed supports boolean expressions[https://en.wikipedia.org/wiki/Boolean_expression].
+The system indeed supports [boolean expressions](https://en.wikipedia.org/wiki/Boolean_expression).
 Here is a quick
 reminder:

 * The expression `x AND y` matches if both `x` and `y` occur in a given